In May of 2023, I received some of the most frightening news a woman can hear,

 Pockets of Hope was listed in Mollie's information folder.
 Founder Katelynn Devinney started the non-profit in 2022, after her mom was diagnosed with breast cancer for the second time.
 Her mission is to provide comfort, and remind breast cancer patients that we're never alone.
 Her organization provides a free, zip-up sweatshirt to any woman undergoing a mastectomy.
 Mine arrived right before my surgery.
 It's got two extra pockets, lovingly hand-sewn in to hold the drainage bulbs I'd be sent home with.

 On the big day, I was SO scared, I cried all the way into the operating room.
 It was a big, fearful, snot-bubble cry that I just couldn't contain.
-But everyone was so nice, holding my hand and reassuring me I'd be alright, and then I went to sleep.
+Everyone in the operating room was so kind, holding my hand and reassuring me I'd be alright, and then I went to sleep.

-It feels bizarre when people say, 'you're so brave!' because the way I felt was quite the opposite.
+It's bizarre when people say, 'you're so brave!' because I didn't feel brave at all.
+In fact, I felt the exact opposite.

-After a ten hour surgery and two days in the hospital, I got great news!
+After a ten hour surgery and two days in the ICU, I got great news.
 They believed all the cancer had been removed, my lymph nodes were clean and even my BRCA gene testing came back normal!
 Feeling lucky, I was very motivated to get moving and head home.

 On discharge day, I had six drainage bulbs tagging along, not two.
 Half a dozen 'eggs' to keep me company for the next few weeks.
 I carried them around, carefully measuring and recording their contents twice a day.
 The day they removed the last two bulbs was nothing short of epic.
 It felt like a milestone, and I was moving past it.
 Due to all the abdominal work involved, it took me a good month to be able to stand up straight, and about six weeks to move around somewhat comfortably.